aybruhm/aybruhm/README.md

 **Howdy? 👋**
 <br>

-Heyy, I'm [Israel Abraham](https://twitter.com/israelvictory), a passionate self-taught full stack python web developer and a freelance software engineer from Nigeria 🇳🇬.
+Hey, I'm Israel Abraham, a passionate self-taught full-stack python web developer and a freelance software engineer from Nigeria 🇳🇬.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I enjoy coding (sometimes, designing), testing, and deployment of web sites/applications and the code quality of the amazing things I build.
+I enjoy coding (sometimes, designing), testing, and deployment of websites/applications and the code quality of the amazing things I build. things I build.

 I am also an open-source enthusiast.
 I am currently contributing to [AutSPACEs](https://github.com/alan-turing-institute/AutSPACEs/)).
 I have learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.